filamentphp/filament/packages/tables/docs/04-filters.md

     ])
 ```

 Select filters do not require a custom `query()` method.
 The column name used to scope the query is the name of the filter.
-To customize this, you may use the `field()` method:
+To customize this, you may use the `attribute()` method:

 ```php
 use Filament\Tables\Filters\SelectFilter;